acejudo/Log-Parser-Query/README.md

 ### Request Web with Error
 ```
-logparser  "SELECT  TO_TIMESTAMP(date, time) as Date,sc-status,cs(User-Agent) as Browser, c-ip As Machine,    REVERSEDNS(c-ip) As ReverseDNS  , s-ip as IpServer,  cs(Referer) as Uriname , cs-uri-stem as UrlSend, cs-uri-query as Query into Logs.csv FROM u_ex17020*.log WHERE sc-status<>200 and sc-status<>304 and sc-status<>206 and sc-status<>204 and sc-status<>302"
+logparser  "SELECT  TO_TIMESTAMP(date, time) as Date,sc-status,cs(User-Agent) as Browser,time-taken, c-ip As Machine,    REVERSEDNS(c-ip) As ReverseDNS  , s-ip as IpServer,  cs(Referer) as Uriname , cs-uri-stem as UrlSend, cs-uri-query as Query into Logs.csv FROM u_ex17020*.log WHERE sc-status<>200 and sc-status<>304 and sc-status<>206 and sc-status<>204 and sc-status<>302"
 ```